sajjadhossain/test-plan-generator/README.md

 # test-plan-generator

-generate a test plan in markdown for your project with a few parameters and template.
+Generate a test plan and push it to Confluence.

 ## Story